COO & Co-Founder, DemandFarm

 - Expert negotiation skills that boost CLV: Negotiations can make or break deals at any point of the entire customer lifecycle.
 Skilled account managers know this and always negotiate smartly with 100% satisfaction as the only takeaways for customers.

 - Selling value and not the product: Executing value-based selling is another foundational practice that account managers need to follow.
 This might mean effectively communicating the true value of your product or service, personalizing offers according to customer needs, delivering consistent support post successful cross-selling up-selling, or more.

 - Developing extensive product and organization knowledge: It would be difficult to execute any of the steps above without proper knowledge to back up the claims.
 Skilled account managers know that they need to present the best opportunities for their customers with custom offers or recommendations.
 This is only possible when they are armed with an extensive knowledge base to support themselves.

 How to Measure Customer Success?

-Once you are able to implement the best Customer Success practices, the journey doesn't end here.
-For further optimization, you need to track key metrics that keep you in-tune with the ground-reality.
+Once you can implement the best Customer Success practices, the journey doesn’t end here.
+For further optimization, you need to track key metrics that keep you in tune with the ground reality.
 These include:

 - Churn Rate: This depicts the number of customers that a rep loses.
 It reflects the cancellation rate of your product or service and helps to weed account managers who are not putting in the requisite efforts to drive relationship management.

 - Monthly Recurring Revenue: How much has the spending of your customers grown since they have been onboarded?
-The MRR gives insights into this and clearly showcases the amount of money that customers are spending every month.
+The MRR gives insights into this and showcases the amount of money that customers are spending every month.
 Especially relevant for SaaS businesses, the MRR shows whether your customers are succeeding consistently.